docker/docs/docker-cloud/migration/cloud-to-swarm.md

 All of the settings mentioned here are application specific and may not be needed in your application.

-- `replicas` here are attached to two networks--frontend and backend--allowing them to communicate with services on either network.
+- `replicas` here are attached to two networks (frontend and backend) allowing them to communicate with services on either network.
-- `placement.constraints` ensure that replicas for this service always tart on a manager node.
+- `placement.constraints` ensure that replicas for this service always start on a manager node.
 - `restart_policy` attempts to restart any service replica that exits with a non-zero return code (any).
 It makes 3 attempts to restart, gives each restart attempt 120 seconds to complete, and waits 10 seconds before trying again.

 ## Test converted stackfile

-Before migrating, you should thoroughly test each new *service stack* stackfile in a Docker CE cluster in swarm mode.
-Test the simple stackfile first--that is, the stackfile that most literally mimics what you have in Docker Cloud.
+Before migrating, you should thoroughly test each new _service stack_ stackfile in a Docker CE cluster in swarm mode.
+Test the simple stackfile first -- that is, the stackfile that most literally mimics what you have in Docker Cloud.
 Once that works, start testing some of the more robust features in the extended examples.

-Healthy testing includes spinning up the application with the new *service stack* stackfile, performing scaling operations, and doing updates and rollbacks.
-You should also manage your *service stack* stackfiles in a version control system.
+Healthy testing includes spinning up the application with the new _service stack_ stackfile, performing scaling operations, and doing updates and rollbacks.
+You should also manage your _service stack_ stackfiles in a version control system.

 The following steps explain how to deploy your app from the **target** Docker Swarm stackfile and verify that it is running.
 Perform the following from a manager node in your swarm cluster.

-1. Deploy the app from the *service stack* stackfile you created.
+1. Deploy the app from the _service stack_ stackfile you created.

     ```
     $ docker stack deploy -c example-stack.yaml example-stack